jaztonchern/curly-pancake/README.md

 ### Note

-This repository consists of a simple workflow, *telegram.yml*, that is executed whenever a change is committed to the **main** branch of this repository.
+This repository consists of two simple workflows, *telegram.yml* and *test.yml*, that is executed whenever a change is committed to the **main** branch of this repository.

 When a change is committed to the main branch of this repository, the following message will be sent to my telegram account via a telegram bot: "A commit has been made to the repository!"

+If changes were made to *index.html* and committed, the html syntax will be checked to evaluate if there are any errors.
+Depending on whether there are any errors, one of the following message will be sent to my telegram account via the same bot:

+* "Deployment to GitHub Pages was successful!"

+* "Deployment unsuccessful ):"

-This is an example of the message:</br>
+This is an example of what the message will look like:</br>
 <img width="414" alt="Screenshot 2023-06-21 at 15 11 49" src="https://github.com/jaztonchern/curly-pancake/assets/88361707/ada4854a-cf33-4c2f-bece-994efc4738b9"></br>